Nelson-bot24/Business-Insight/README.md

    ## ⚫ fact_sales_monthly
          👉 This table is more or less is same as fact_forecase_monthly table, but the last column has the value of sold quantity instead of forecast value.
 ❇️ gdb056
-   ⚫ freight_cost
-          This table has details of travel cost and other cost for each market with fiscal year ⚫ gross_price
-         Has the details of gross prices with product code ⚫ manufacturing_cost
-         Has the details of manufacturing cost with product code with year ⚫ Pre_invoice_dedutions
-         Has the details of pre invoice deductions percentage for each cutomer with year ⚫ Post_invoice_deductions
-         Post invoice deductions and other deductions details